Updated:

 Britain in this sense is not an exception, and it is a meritocratic society.
 In general, most people stick to a concept of merit.
 What is more, today, it almost does not matter what class you come from or what your ethnic background is because if you are talented and persistent, the possibility of achieving success is high.
 More than that, you are most likely to achieve the position your skills allow you to, so everyone in the society occupies exactly the right place.

 What is more prominent is that there have been many positive shifts in the movement towards perfect meritocratic society such as elevating a barrier of class.
-That means that birth in a working-class family, for example, does not preclude a talented person from gaining higher education and becoming a citizen of high-status.
+That means that birth in a working-class family, for example, does not preclude a talented person from gaining higher education and becoming a citizen of high status.

 Regardless of the positive developments mentioned above class still matters in the overall setting of one’s life.
 It originates from the parents’ love and their desire to help their children find the best possible place in life not from stressing that class is a barrier to intellectual and creative development.

-That said, parents might want to let their kids attend the most prestigious schools they can afford thus granting them certain merits in life7 as education has become one of them.
+That said, parents might want to let their kids attend the most prestigious schools they can afford thus granting them certain merits in life as education has become one of them.
 What is more, they may help their children occupy particular positions thus inverting the natural course of meritocracy.

 Parents’ interference with their children’s lives is what is one of the main preclusions to perfect meritocracy.
 It should be said, however, that this statement is only fair in the case of high-status families, especially those occupying the highest ruling positions in the society.
 In most cases today, those who hold them cannot make a boast of their social status as they have it due to their background.

-It does not mean that they do not have any merits at all; it only means that, in the case they had not had the status of their family, they would not have been where they currently are since their skills and talents do not correspond to it.
+It does not mean that they do not have any merits at all; it only means that, in the case, they had not had the status of their family, they would not have been where they currently are since their skills and talents do not correspond to it.
 That said, the desire of the parents especially those who are involved in politics and ruling the country to prevent their children from falling is what keeps British society from achieving a state of perfect meritocracy.

 Together with that, universal access to education including school and higher education is what is often viewed as a preclusion to build a perfect meritocratic society in its traditional sense.
-There is a point of view that the ability to obtain education should not be universal, as it inverts the natural course of the development of meritocracy because it is a primary source of inequality in the society8.
+There is a point of view that the ability to obtain education should not be universal, as it inverts the natural course of the development of meritocracy because it is a primary source of inequality in the society.

 The main argument in favour of this statement is that there is inequality in the ability of families to help their children with gaining the education and that the one with more prestigious education occupies better positions of higher status regardless of the level of knowledge, skills, and talent.